 The QEPS Classroom Behaviour Program is based on a whole school approach.
-It includes a Behaviour Management Flowchart (page 17) and classroom procedures that align with the NSW Department of Education Behaviour Code for Students, the school and Departmental Core Values.
+It includes a Behaviour Management Flowchart and classroom procedures that align with the NSW Department of Education Behaviour Code for Students, the school and Departmental Core Values.
+Strategies and approach were developed with the use of the Care Continuum.